raman325/ha-zoom-automation/README.md

 8. Enable `Event Subscriptions` and click on `Add new event subscriptions`.
 9. Enter a name for this subscription (does not matter).
 10. Your `Event notification endpoint URL` should be set to `<BASE_HA_URL>/api/webhook/<WEBHOOK_ID>`.
 Use any ID that you already aren't using in your Home Assistant instance.
 I generated mine using a [GUID Generator](https://www.guidgenerator.com/).
 Remember this ID for later.
 11. Now click on `Add events`.
 From this menu, you can choose what events you want to subscribe to.
-For my example from earlier, you would go to the `User Activity` event type and check the box next to `User's presence status has been updated`.
+To use the `binary_sensor` provided by the integration, you would go to the `User Activity` event type and check the box next to `User's presence status has been updated`.
 If you want to get more details about when you start a meeting, add `Start Meeting` under `Meeting`.
 12. Once you are done, click `Done`, then `Save` the subscription before hitting `Continue`.
 13. The `Scopes` section should already be updated to the permissions the app would need for the events you selected earlier.
 Click `Continue`.
 14. You are now ready to configure Home Assistant!

 ### Configure HomeAssistant

+You can either do the initial setup through the UI or in your `configuration.yaml` file.
+Both methods are described below.

+#### Using the UI

+1. Click Install
+2. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Zoom Automation".
+Select it.
+3. You will be asked to provide the `Client ID` and `Client Secret` that Zoom gave you earlier as well as the `Webhook ID` as you configured it in the earlier section.
+Enter them in and click Submit.
+4. Skip to "Finish Setup" section below

+#### Using configuration.yaml

 1. Click Install
 2. Create a new top level configuration item in `configuration.yaml` as follows (you may need to restart your HA instance to pick up the changes once they are added):